mesurajpandey/StreamLabs-Assignment/README.md

   NamedPipeServer.exe
 ```
 ### Build NamedPipeClient
-- **Go to the NamedPipeClient Directory and cmake the NamedPipeClient project**
+- **In a new terminal, Go to the NamedPipeClient Directory and cmake the NamedPipeClient project**

  ```
    cd NamedPipeClient